Best Payment Gateways for Small Businesses in 2026

 Downside:

-- Higher fees
+- Higher fees in some cases

-- Account freezes can occur
+- Account limitations can happen

 Best for:

-- Small retail stores
+- Small online businesses

 - Freelancers